-Hundreds of magazine assignments over Robin Rayne’s career was preparation for the work Rayne is doing now as a photojournalist and filmmaker for the Institute on Human Development and Disability at the University of Georgia.
+Hundreds of national magazine assignments over several decades prepared Robin Rayne for the work she’s doing now as a photojournalist and filmmaker for the Institute on Human Development and Disability at the University of Georgia.

-Rayne has a passion for making pictures and telling stories that expose, reveal, enlighten and encourage, and is drawn to social justice and human rights issues.
-Learn more on Rayne’s website.
+Robin has a passion for making pictures and telling stories that expose, reveal, enlighten and encourage, and is drawn to social justice and human rights issues.
+Learn more on her website.

 Daniel D. Edwards is an artist that uses photography to address sensitive social and personal topics.
 His goal is to spark constructive conversation.
 Educated in photography at SCAD, his work has beeen featured in the New York Times, The Zeal Life, and will be on the FENCE 2018.